For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

 The One That’s Good for Tightlining

-If you’re also interested in tightlining your upper waterline to get that “invisible eyeliner” look, this rich eyeliner is a good place to start.
-It’s basically everything you’d except from a gel liner, but in a more convenient pencil form and with a tip that’s a wee bit pointier so that slides against the waterline without skipping on your lashes.
+If you’re interested in tightlining your upper waterline to get that “invisible eyeliner” look, this rich eyeliner is a good place to start.
+It’s basically everything you’d expect from a gel liner, but in a more convenient pencil form and with a tip that’s a wee bit pointier so that it slides against the waterline without skipping on your lashes.

-The One That’s Good for a Smoky Eye
+The One That’s Perfect for a Softer Look